 Helena Bonham Carter,

-During the medieval times, Martin Guerre returns to his hometown in the middle of France, after being away in the war since he was a child.
-Nobody recognise him, and the people who knew him suspect he is not Martin, but he knows all about his family and friends, even the most unusual things.
+During the middle of the 16th century, Martin Guerre returns to his village in southwestern France, after being away in the war for almost a decade.
+The villagers who knew him as a young man suspect he is not Martin, but he seems to know all about his friends, his family and his wife, even the most unusual things.
 Is this man really Martin Guerre?
 Written by

 Michel Rudoy <firstname.lastname@example.org>